karmaniverous/stan-core/.stan/system/parts/90-response-format.md

 Follow the canonical rules in “Patch Policy” (see earlier section).
 The Response Format adds presentation requirements only (fencing, section ordering, per‑file one‑patch rule).
 Do not duplicate prose inside patch fences; emit plain unified diff payloads.

-Optional Full Listings – On explicit request (including prompts emitted by STAN after a failed apply), include Full Listings only for the relevant files; otherwise omit listings by default.
+Optional Full Listings — Normal replies only: when explicitly requested by the user in a non‑diagnostics turn, include Full Listings for the relevant files; otherwise omit listings by default.
+Diagnostics replies (after patch‑failure envelopes) MUST provide Full, post‑patch listings as described above (no patches, union across envelopes, no commit message).
 Skip listings for deletions.

 ## File Ops (optional pre‑ops; structural changes)

 Use “### File Ops” to declare safe, repo‑relative file and directory operations that run before content patches.
 File Ops are for structure (moves/renames, creates, deletes), while unified‑diff Patches are for editing file contents.
 - Verbs:
   - mv <src> <dest> # move/rename a file or directory (recursive), no overwrite
   - cp <src> <dest> # copy a file or directory (recursive), no overwrite; creates parents for <dest>